iscc/iscc-specs/docs/specification.md

     }
 }
 ```

+The test suite also contains data for functions that are considered implementation detail and MAY be skipped by other implementations.
+Optional tests are marked as `"required": false`.

 Outputs that are expected to be raw bytes are embedded as HEX encoded strings in JSON and prefixed with  `hex:` to support automated decoding during implementation testing.